 The owners at Evoke partnered with Empowering Education with the vision of bringing high-quality, Social and Emotional Learning (SEL) to students and their families.
 This Colorado-based nonprofit offers innovative services to schools.
 These services include SEL classroom instruction, counseling, and professional development for educators designed to further enable learning.
 The relationship-based instruction and supports are founded on the therapeutic wilderness philosophies embodied by Evoke Wilderness Therapy Programs.
 Their services work to empower all students with tools and experiences inspired by Evoke.

-SunRidge Farms is a Certified Green Business and embraces the opportunity to contribute toward the preservation of ecological diversity, wildlife and natural terrain.
+SunRidge Farms is a Certified Green Business and embraces the opportunity to contribute toward the preservation of ecological diversity, wildlife, and natural terrain.
 SunRidge Farms is a Certified Organic Manufactures & Distributor by Q.A.I., Certified USDA Organic, and Fair Trade Certified.
-As a Certified Green Business by the Monterey Bay Area Green Business Program their energy system is comprised of 2500 USA made solar panels, use a fleet of biodiesel delivery trucks, use green carriers, and use recyclable bulk bags made from natural ingredients which breakdown easily in landfills.
+As a Certified Green Business by the Monterey Bay Area Green Business Program their energy system is comprised of 2500 USA made solar panels, uses a fleet of biodiesel delivery trucks, uses green carriers, and uses recyclable bulk bags made from natural ingredients which breakdown easily in landfills.

 Kelty is a local company for Evoke with its headquarters in Boulder, CO and distribution facilities right in Saint George, UT.
 Kelty is a long time supporter of The Conservation Alliance and Big City Mountaineers.
 The Conservation Alliance works to protect threatened wild habitat, preferably where outdoor enthusiasts recreate.
 As of 2015, The Alliance has helped save more than 44 million acres of wilderness.
 As founding members of The Alliance, Kelty continues to do everything they can to encourage participation and exploration of nature.
 Big City Mountaineers transforms the lives of under-served urban youth through wilderness mentoring expeditions that instill critical life skills serving close to 1,000 youth annually.